marzeckm/CarouselCSS/README.md

 `	</div>`
 `</div>`

+Additionally, you can define special classes alongside the `carousel` class to better personalize the carousel.
+You can also combine multiple classes to achieve desired functionalities.

+With the class `carousel-no-bullets`, you can hide the bullets used for navigation.

+`<div class="carousel carousel-no-bullets">`
+`	...`
+`</div>`

 ## Requirements
 - Text-Editor for editing the code files
 - Min.
 Internet Explorer 11, Firefox 70, Google Chrome 70, Safari 11, Chromium 70

 ## Contribute
 If you want to contribute to the development of this project, feel free to submit pull requests or open issues.
-Let's make CarouselCSS even better together!
+Let's make ServerVBS even better together!

 ## License
 This project is licensed under the [MIT License](LICENSE).